-2.10 Licensing
+1.10 Licensing

 Under the revenue standard, the framework used to account for licensing of IP is essentially the same as the framework used to account for a sale of goods or services.
 That is, the five-step model is generally applied to licensing transactions as well.
 However, licensing of IP can take many forms, and the economics and substance of such transactions can often be difficult to identify.
 Determining how to account for licensing transactions will often depend on the specific facts and circumstances and will require professional judgment.
 To help preparers exercise such judgment, the revenue standard provides supplemental guidance on recognizing revenue from contracts related to the licensing of IP to customers.
-The scope of the guidance includes all licenses that provide a customer with rights to IP, except for certain software hosting arrangements.
+The scope of the guidance includes all licenses that provide a customer with rights to IP, except for certain software hosting arrangements that are accounted for as a service.